2019 October 14th

-10Web is a WordPress hosting provider focused on providing a set of premium tools and resources to make managing your WordPress website a breeze.
+While WordPress is one of the easiest content management systems around, it still requires some time and skills to manage.
+10Web is a managed WordPress hosting provider focused on providing a set of premium tools and resources to make running your WordPress site a breeze.

 Let's dive straight into its custom site management software and start with the dashboard.